comumcravonamao/comumcravonamao.github.io/_posts/2025-03-25-they-do-not-look-like-nazis.md

 ---
 ## PT

-Encontrei este poema no redit e queria partilhar.
+Encontrei este poema no reedit e queria partilhar.

 ## International

-Found this one on redit and wanted to share.
+Found this one on reedit and wanted to share.

 ## Poem